UT-OSPO/institutional-innovation-grapher/README.md

 * pagelimit:  Number of pages of GitHub results to return
 * minimumfollowers:  Minimum number of followers that a GitHub account must have for it to be included in results
 * minimumrepos:  Minimum number of repositories that a GitHub account must have for it to be included in results
+* githubrepolastupdatethresholdinmonths:  An integer used to restrict repository data gathered so that only repositories updated with the specified number of months will be included in the saved CSV.
+This can be helpful for filtering out projects that are no longer active.
 * detaillevel:  "fulldetail" or "limiteddetail" - this controls whether the email, company, and bio fields will be filled in in the results CSV
 * githubaccountdatacsvpathforvisualization:  The file path to the specific CSV that contains GitHub account data that was gathered by the script that should be used for generating data visualizations
 * githubrepodatacsvpathforvisualization:  The file path to the specific CSV that contains GitHub repository data that was gathered by the script that should be used for generating data visualizations